AI Search Visibility: What It Is and Why It Matters

 Two shifts make this urgent rather than theoretical.

 The click is disappearing.
 Search has been trending toward zero-click for years, and AI accelerated it hard.
-Around 60% of Google searches now end without a click to any website.
-When an AI Overview appears at the top, that figure climbs to roughly 83%, because the answer is right there and most people don't scroll past it.
-Google's dedicated AI Mode is more extreme still, with studies putting its zero-click rate near 93%.
+Around 60% of Google searches now end without a click.
+When an AI Overview appears at the top, that figure climbs to roughly 83% (Similarweb), because the answer is right there and most people don't scroll past it.
+Google's dedicated AI Mode is more extreme still, with Semrush putting its zero-click rate at 92–94%.
 The traffic that used to reward a top ranking is being absorbed into the answer itself.

 The audience is real and growing.
 ChatGPT reached around 900 million weekly users in early 2026.
 People aren't just chatting with it, they're using it to decide what to buy, which tool to pick, who to trust.
 If your brand is absent from those answers, you're invisible to a fast-growing slice of your market, no matter how well you rank on Google.